simonoxen/plastimatch/doc/sphinx/plastimatch.rst

       --spacing <arg>           voxel spacing in mm "x [y z]" --version                 display the program version
-      --xf <arg>                input transform used to warp image(s)
+      --xf <arg>                input transform used to warp image(s) --xor-contours            overlapping contours should be xor'd
+                                 instead of or'd

 Examples
 ^^^^^^^^